We can only imagine the tragedy that brings you to this page today…

 Pick up the phone ad give us a call.

-You will be directed to one of our amazing and caring intake specialists who will ask you a few questions about your car accident, take down all of your information and set you up to speak with our lead attorney Drew Palcsik.
+You will be directed to Toni Block, our amazing and caring intake specialist who will ask you a few questions about your , take down all of your information and setup an appointment to speak directly with attorney Drew Palcsik.

 After an animal attack it is super important that you get the right treatment by the right doctors, fast.